What was it about?

 In the announcement text,

 The quality of journalism always says something about the quality of democracy.
-This is currently shown by the example of Hungary, as demonstrated by the democracy movements in the Arab world.
+This is currently shown by the example of Hungary, which is also shown by the democracy movements in the Arab region.
 But what exactly does quality journalism mean?
-In some areas of the online media, the motto "the faster, the better" seems to apply today.
+In some areas of online media, the motto “the faster the better” seems to apply today.

 Do classical quality criteria such as independence, neutrality or diversity still exist?
 Can the swarm intelligence of the Internet produce the necessary quality and thereby take over the democratic function of journalism?
 Zugspitze asked: Is every blogger, every blogger also a journalist, a journalist?